Louiseskinner01/project2-the-countdown/TESTING.md

 > Return back to the [README.md](README.md) file.

 ## Rationale

-The primary goal of testing was to ensure the Countdown Game application performs consistently across multiple devices and screen sizes, maintaining both functionality and a good user experience.
+The primary goal of testing was to ensure that the Countdown Game application performs consistently across multiple devices and screen sizes, maintaining both functionality and a smooth user experience.
+Testing focused on performance, accessibility, and responsiveness.

 ## Approach
-Testing was carried out to ensure that the website functions as intended, is responsive across different devices, and provides a smooth and intuitive user experience.
+Testing was carried out to verify that the website functions as intended, is fully responsive, and provides an intuitive user experience.
-All tests were conducted manually, using a combination of Google Chrome DevTools, HTML/CSS/JS validation tools, and live user interaction testing.
+All tests were conducted manually using a combination of Google Chrome DevTools, validation tools, and live user interaction testing.

 ## Methods